wkliao/pandana_read_case/README.md

 ---
 ## PandAna Parallel Read Kernel Benchmark

-**pandana_benchmark.c** is a MPI-based  C program developed to study the performance of parallel read from NOvA file produced by **ph5_concat**.
-It uses the same data partitioning pattern as [PandAna](https://bitbucket.org/mpaterno/pandana), a Python package that can be used to select NOvA events of interest.
+**pandana_benchmark.c** is an MPI-based  C program developed to study performance of the I/O kernel of [PandAna](https://bitbucket.org/mpaterno/pandana), a Python package that is used to analyze the NOvA data by finding events of interest.
+PandAna reads an HDF5 produced by [ph5_concat](https://github.com/NU-CUCIS/ph5concat), which concatenates NOvA data stored in multiple HDF5 files into a single file.
+The same data partitioning requirement in PandAna python program is implemented in C in pandana_benchmark.c.

 ### Data Partitioning Pattern
-PandAna's read data partitioning pattern divides the event IDs exclusively into contiguous ranges of event IDs evenly among all processes.
-The implementation includes the followings.
+PandAna's read data partitioning pattern divides the global event IDs into contiguous ranges evenly among all processes.
+This strategy is to ensure an approximately balanced data workload among all processes.
+The read operations include the followings.
 1. Find the total number of unique event IDs.
-This is essentially the length of dataset **'/spill/evt.seq'** whose contents are 0, 1, 2, 3, ...., N-1, if its length is N.
+This is essentially the length of dataset **'/spill/evt.seq'** whose contents are integers of values 0, 1, 2, 3, ...., N-1, if its length is N.
-2. Calculate the partitioning boundaries, so each process is responsible for a exclusive and contiguous range of event IDs.
-If N is not divisible by P, the number of processes, then the remainder IDs are assigned to the processes of lower ranks.
+2. Calculate the global partitioning boundaries, such that each process is responsible for a disjoined and contiguous range of event IDs.
+If N is not divisible by P, the number of processes, then the remainder IDs are assigned to the processes with lower MPI ranks.
-3. Note this calculation does not require reading the contents of **'/spill/evt.seq'**, but only inquires the length of **'/spill/evt.seq'**.
+3. Note this calculation, shown below, does not require reading the contents of dataset **'/spill/evt.seq'**, but only the length of **'/spill/evt.seq'**.
    ```
    my_count = N / nprocs;
    my_start = my_count * rank;